 Combine cumin, paprika, coriander, turmeric, cayenne, achiote, garlic, ginger, yogurt, lemon juice, and salt in a large bowl and whisk to combine.
-Pour marinade all over cornish hens, using hands to coat every surface. cover loosely and refrigerate.
-Refrigerate and allow to marinate for at least 4 hours and up to 8, turning occasionally.
+Pour marinade all over cornish hens, using hands to coat every surface.
+Cover loosely and refrigerate, allow to marinate for at least 4 hours and up to 8, turning occasionally.

 Ignite a large chimney starter full of charcoal and allow to burn until all coals are ignited.
 Spread coals evenly under one side of grill and set grill grate in place.
-Cover and allow to preheat for 5 minutes.
+Alternatively, set all the burners of a gas grill to high heat.
+Set cooking grate in place, cover grill, and allow to preheat for 5 minutes.
 Brush grill grates clean.

-Remove hens to a large cutting board, tent loosely with foil, and allow to rest for five minutes.
+Remove hens to a large cutting board, tent loosely with foil, and allow to rest for 5 minutes.
 Remove skewers and using a heavy knife or cleaver, chop each hen into 8 serving-sized pieces.
-Serve immediately with onions, cilantro, lime wedges, and fresh naan.
+Serve immediately with onions, cilantro, lime wedges, and freshly grilled naan.